BarryCoding/fork-vue3-docs/src/study/essentials/conditional.md

 ## `v-if` {#v-if}

 The directive `v-if` is used to conditionally render a block.
-The block will only be rendered if the directive's expression returns a **truthy** value.

 ```vue-html
 <h1 v-if="awesome">Vue is awesome!</h1>